doga/lume_cross_language_content/README.md

 # lume_cross_language_content

+__ARCHIVED PROJECT__: This project is no longer maintained, as with Lume's new Vento templating system this project is no longer needed.

 A [Lume](https://lume.land) post-processor add-on for developing multi-language websites.
 Lume is a static-site generator for the [Deno](https://deno.land) JavaScript/TypeScript runtime.